-What Is Housing Allowance?
+What Is Housing Allowance for Ministers?

 Housing Allowance allows a minister who is ordained, licensed, or commissioned to receive a designated portion of their salary that is excluded from gross income and not subject to federal income tax.
 The provision recognizes that a minister often uses their home as part of their regular duties.